Jashanveer/earthlens/README.md

 A native macOS app that sets stunning Google Earth View satellite images as your desktop wallpaper.
 Built with SwiftUI and the macOS 26 Liquid Glass design system.

-EarthLens rotates through 2,500+ satellite images from around the world, with local caching, no-repeat history, and automatic background rotation via LaunchAgent.
+EarthLens rotates through Google Earth View satellite images from around the world, with local catalog caching, wallpaper history, menu bar controls, and optional automatic background rotation through a user LaunchAgent.

 ## Download